Become A Traeger Ambassador

 Start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 350 degrees F and preheat, lid closed, for 10 to 15 minutes.
+Set the temperature to 350F and preheat, lid closed, for 10 to 15 minutes.

 Put the roasting pan with the goose on the grill grate and roast for 1 hour.
 Use a basting bulb to remove some of the fat from the pan.
 Save the fat for another use.

 Roast for another hour; again, remove excess fat.
-Continue to roast the bird until the internal temperature of the thigh when read on an instant-read meat thermometer is 165 degrees F, 2-1/2 to 3 hours total.
+Continue to roast the bird until the internal temperature of the thigh when read on an instant-read meat thermometer is 165F, 2-1/2 to 3 hours total.
 Let rest for 20 minutes before carving and serving.